 St Giles’ Choir

 IN RECENT YEARS the St Giles’ Choir has established itself as lively and thriving institution.
 The all-male choir is the only one of its kind outside of the Oxford collegiate system.
 St Giles’ does not maintain a choir school, choosing to recruit choristers from a wide range of local schools.
 The St Giles’ Choir sings for one of the two Sunday choral services each Sunday, participating in services, events, and concerts outside of the usual weekly routine.
-We tackle music of all genres, from Byrd to Britten.
+We tackle music of all genres.

 A choir is one of the few organizations where children work to a professional standard alongside adults.
 The skills acquired last a lifetime!
 In joining the Choir, parents/guardians and choristers make a significant commitment to themselves, their fellow team players, and the church: the achievement of goals is dependent on regular rehearsals.
 In return, a chorister will learn the importance of commitment and team work, self-discipline, and will receive an enriching musical education.
 They may, later on, move away from music, but the skills they will have gained from the choir will always be with them.
 Life as a chorister is thus challenging, rewarding, and exciting.